mjeyarax/go-trustagent/doc/LLD.md

             <isTagProvisioned>true</isTagProvisioned>
             <assetTag>EtQNTJ3Lh1sgaaCRSncyMfbgzc1q9dor4snFY+9tvbhaWQ3m8MVnr1BsbzUIepJl</assetTag>
         </tpm_quote_response>

+        - Status: 200 on success, 400 with invalid input, 401 if not authorized, 500 for all other server errors.

-### /deploy/manifest (GET)
+## /deploy/manifest (GET)
-    Description: Allows users of HVS to deploy a list of directories/files (aka a ‘manifest’ in xml format) to establish “Application Integrity”.
+    Description: Allows users of HVS to deploy a list of directories/files (aka a 'manifest' in xml format) to establish 'Application Integrity'.

-    Authentication: TODO (currently requires basic auth using trust-agent username/password)
+    Authentication: Requires deploy_manifest:create permission

     Input: XML Manifest...